 Customize This: * * *

 Optics-ready is a plus and Kel-Tec sells a couple accessories like an extended barrel w/ muzzle brake.
-Picattiny rail means lots of end user options.
+Picattiny rail means lots of end user options (a red dot comes immediately to mind).
 Various holster choices are out there.

 Utility: * * * * *